 The excitement in Ghadamian is palpable and understandable.
 Armed with lessons from the experience of Rozibaby, he now has a robust back-end management system, and more importantly, an invigorated team.

 Roshan Ghadamian at a Wade Institute event with fellow Master of Entrepreneurship students

 3. Speak to your market: The Baby Club will make prams affordable and suitable for individual lifestyle needs of parents.
 Offering a range of modular features, parents need only select what they need, when they need it.
 Eventually, Ghadamian hopes to integrate technological features like 'regenerative pushing' that enables parents to charge their phone or warm a bottle, assisted pushing for uphill walks, and electronic braking to prevent runaway prams.

 Ghadamian is confident that he has made the right decisions the second time round and it seems he’s not alone in thinking so.
 At the recent inaugural Master of Entrepreneurship Pitch Competition while Ghadamian missed out on winning a prize, his was the only pitch to garner an honourable mention from the judges, who have high hopes for The Baby Club.
 We say, watch this space!

 Roshan Ghadamian pitching The Baby Club to a sell-out crowd and the judges of the inaugural Pitch Competition

 I now have strength in the right numbers.
 The program has definitely given me the opportunity to find the right people to build The Baby Club.
 Roshan Ghadamian

 The Master of Entrepreneurship is a University of Melbourne degree taught intensively at the Wade Institute.
 A part-time option is available for domestic students.
-Applications for the 2017 intake close November 30.
+Round 1 applications close on April 30.
 Learn more.